cksystemsteaching/selfie/README.md

 }
 ```

-This version of `double` obviously computes the same value as the previous version of `double`, just using multiplication rather than addition.
-We can, for example, easily implement a procedure that computes the square value of an integer `n`:
+This version of `double` computes the same value as the previous version of `double`, just using multiplication rather than addition, that is, `2` times `n` or simply `2 * n` rather than `n + n`.
+We can obviously implement other procedures as well such as a procedure that computes the square value of an integer `n`:

 ```
 int square(int n) {